-Koussevitzky Foundation Announces Commission Winners for 2012
+Koussevitzky Foundation Announces Commission Winners for 2014

 Serge Koussevitzky, conductor of the Boston Symphony Orchestra from 1924 to 1949, was a champion of contemporary music.
-Throughout his distinguished career, he played a vital role in the expansion of the repertoire by commissioning new works from composers such as Benjamin Britten, Béla Bartók, Aaron Copland, Leonard Bernstein and Igor Stravinsky.
-He established the Koussevitzky foundations to continue his lifelong commitment to composers and new music.
+Throughout his distinguished career, he played a vital role in the creation of new works by commissioning such composers as Béla Bartók, Leonard Bernstein and Igor Stravinsky.
+He established the Koussevitzky Foundation in the Library to continue his lifelong commitment to composers and new music.
 Applications for commissions are accepted annually.

-The Library of Congress, the nation’s oldest federal cultural institution and the largest library in the world, holds more than 155 million items in various languages, disciplines and formats.
+The Library of Congress, the nation’s oldest federal cultural institution and the largest library in the world, holds more than 158 million items in various languages, disciplines and formats.
 The Library serves the U.S. Congress and the nation both on-site in its reading rooms on Capitol Hill and through its award-winning website.